itexico/interview-codingchallenge-fsjs/README.md

 # To run:

 Make sure you have node.js (https://nodejs.org/en/ ) and git (https://git-scm.com/downloads) installed.

-## the first time you install the project:
+## The first time you install the project:

-open up a new administer terminal at proyect root, type the following commands  :
+Open up a new administer terminal at proyect root, type the following commands  :

-    npm install jspm live-server -g      // install jspm globally
-    cd src/client                        //change to client folder
+    npm install jspm live-server -g      // install jspm globally. cd src/client                        //change to client folder.
-    jspm update                          // make sure you have all the jspm packages installed live-server --open=app               //since you already in client folder, launch app
+    jspm update                          // make sure you have all the jspm packages installed. live-server --open=app               //since you are already in client folder, launch app.

-leave that terminal running and open up a new one inside the project root. type:
+Leave that terminal running and open up a new one at the project root, type:

-    npm install                          //install al dependencies for server node src/server/server.js            //run server
+    npm install                          //install all dependencies for server. node src/server/server.js            //run server.

 ## Any other time after install

 In a terminal at project root type

-    node src/server/server.js                 //run server
+    node src/server/server.js                 //run server.

 Leave that running and in another window type

-    live-server --open=src/client/app        //launch front end
+    live-server --open=src/client/app        //launch front end, notice how it points to app's path from root.